 Oatmeal is well known for its softening properties.
 Ground oatmeal in this mask will gently exfoliate and smooth your skin.
 If your skin is combination, prone to breakouts, clogs, dryness, flakes and/or redness, ground oatmeal mixed with honey is a great remedy.
 It will leave your skin soft and healthy.

-1-2 tsp double cream
+2 tsp of double cream

-a pinch of oatmeal (ground)
+1 tsp of oatmeal (ground)

-a pinch of dried/fresh rose petals (ground)
+1 tsp of of dried/fresh rose petals (ground)

+Use a grinder, I used my coffee grinder, to grind the ingredients.
+Grind the oatmeal together with the dried or fresh rose petals.
+Mix the clays and add the honey.
+Fold in the double cream.
+Add the ground oatmeal and rose petals to the mix.
 Carefully combine the ingredients together.
-Apply the mask on your clean skin for no more than 10 minutes.
-Wash it off with lukewarm water and enjoy your weekend with the fresh and glowing skin!
+Apply the mask to your clean for no more than 10 minutes.
+Wash it off with lukewarm water and enjoy your fresh and glowing skin!